1 Day Itinerary To Banff: Explore the Town & Johnston Canyon

 The Cave and Basin National Historic Site is a short drive from the Cascade Gardens.
 This fascinating spot features natural hot springs and interactive exhibits that tell the story of Banff’s origins.
 You can stroll along wooden walkways outside as well as head indoors for a closer look at the cave itself.

 💡Local Tip: Usually, the admission to the area is $9 for adults (or included in the Discovery Pass).
-But, from June 20 to September 2, 2025 the entrance to the site is free.
+But, from June 19 to September 7, 2026 the entrance to the site is free.

-Hike Through Johnston Canyon
+Hike Johnston Canyon

-Although Johnston Canyon is technically outside Banff town, it’s a fantastic addition to any 1 day itinerary to Banff.
+Although Johnston Canyon is technically outside Banff town, it’s a fantastic addition to an 1 day itinerary to Banff.
 The hike is easy and suitable for all ages, making it great for families.
 However, it can get quite crowded, so it’s best to start early in the morning.

-If you have some extra time in your 1 day itinerary to Banff, consider exploring the iconic Sulphur Mountain.
+If you have some extra time on your one day in Banff, consider exploring the iconic Sulphur Mountain.
 You can either hike to the summit or take the scenic Banff Gondola for a quicker ride up.
 At the top, soak in the breathtaking views of the Rockies and enjoy a delicious meal at Sky Bistro.

 Note: If you’re planning to hike in Banff National Park (or anywhere in Canada!) don’t forget to carry bear spray.
 Visitors from abroad can either purchase it locally or rent it for the duration of their trip.